-The Brahmachari (celibate student), shining with knowledge, becoming fully fledged, upon completion of his studies in the Gurukula, completing the state of Brahmacharya called Purvasamudra, enters immediately into the householder's life called Uttarsamudra (gets married).
+(celibate student).
+The Brahmachari shining with knowledge, becoming fully fledged, upon completion of his the Gurukula, completing studies in the state Brahmacharya called Purvasamudra, enters immediately into the householder's Afe called Uttarsamudra (gets married).
 He encourages all people to achieve their goals.
 He exerts continuously to achieve the goal of life (Dharma, Artha, Kama and Moksha).
 He makes the world happy with his speech of righteousness and truth.